Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - Writing “re-parole” across the top of the application.

-- Filing a new Form I-134, Affidavit of Support;
+- Filing a new Form I-134, Declaration of Financial Support;

 - Submitting materials and evidence to support re-parole, including an explanation and providing supporting documents on the need for an additional authorized parole period.

-The request should be filed at least 90 days before the expiration of the authorized parole period to allow for sufficient processing time and to avoid the potential for accruing time in unlawful status.
+File the request at least 90 days before the authorized parole period expires to allow for sufficient processing time and to avoid the potential for accruing time in unlawful status.